 Milan considers the idea of a smart city not as technology-driven, but centred on its citizens.
 Smart city for Milan covers smart mobility, a smart environment, smart inclusion and citizenship.
-This sets out a bold agenda, which will see the re-orientation of demand for transport services; the standardisation of payment technologies and methods; and the adoption of a range of energy efficiency solutions.
+This sets out a bold agenda, which sees the re-orientation of demand for transport services; the standardisation of payment technologies and methods; and the adoption of a range of energy efficiency solutions.

-300 smart lamp posts
+• Smart lamp posts

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under Grant Agreement N°691895